supabase/postgres/migrations/README.md

 1. Run all `db/init-scripts` with `postgres` superuser role.
 2. Run all `db/migrations` with `supabase_admin` superuser role.
-3. Finalise role passwords with `/etc/postgres.schema.sql` if present.
+3. Finalize role passwords with `/etc/postgres.schema.sql` if present.

 Additionally, [supabase/postgres](https://github.com/supabase/postgres/blob/develop/ansible/playbook-docker.yml#L9) image contains several migration scripts to configure default extensions.
 These are run first by docker entrypoint and included in ami by ansible.